SharedSDS project governance

 - User acceptance tests and detailed specification documented in the ticket

-- Software in Python 3.5+ in the dev team agreed coding style (PEP 8 plus any variations published by the dev team)
+- Software in the dev team agreed coding style as published by the dev team

 - Software patches in unified diff format; or